English (ENGL)

 This course focuses on the history of the printed book and examines the phenomenon of mass literacy and its implications in the development of different types of literature.

-A course designed for students with some experience in writing fiction.
+A creative-writing course designed for students with some experience in writing fiction.
 Many aspects of the writer’s craft, from the germination of a story to the polishing of a final draft, will be explored in workshops.
-Students who have not completed either ENGL 3375 or 3376 will be asked to submit a sample portfolio of their work before registration.

 An advanced creative writing course, which provides students with opportunities to develop their craft beyond its beginning stages and to have their poems discussed in workshops.
 The course may include emphasis on poem sequences, long poems, and poets’ poetics, including their prose commentaries on subjects ranging from sources of inspiration to arguments about technique.